serverless/blog/posts/2018-02-09-serverless-and-graphql-in-love.md

 It’s pretty straightforward to get your HTTP endpoint up and running.

-I am happy to announce our Open Source Initiatives with @nikgraf in [Serverless and GraphQL Repository](https://github.com/serverless/serverless-graphql).
+I am happy to announce our Open Source Initiatives with [nikgraf](https://twitter.com/nikgraf) in [Serverless and GraphQL Repository](https://github.com/serverless/serverless-graphql).
 There, I walk through all the steps in detail.
 Go check it out!

 ![alt text](https://user-images.githubusercontent.com/1587005/36035218-1c06763c-0d6b-11e8-996b-996243b0975f.png)